webix-hub/gitbook-spreadsheet-guide/using_formulas.md

 ### Using Named Range in Formulas

 After a named range is added into a list, you can use it as an argument in a function/formula.
-The image below shows how the Total range for cells F2-F4 is used in the SUM function:
+The image below shows how the *Total*range for cells F2-F4 is used in the *SUM* function:

 ![Using Named Range in Function](img/using_named_range.png)

-The values of the cells F2-F4 are summed up.
+As a result, the values of the cells F2-F4 are summed up.

 ![Result of Using Named Range in Function](img/named_range_result.png)

-## Editing Named Range
+### Editing Named Range

 To make changes in an existing named range: